NVIDIA/earth2studio/docs/userguide/features/statistics.md

 `weights`, which must be broadcastable with `reduction_dimensions`, and `batch_update`, which is useful for applying statistics when data comes in streams/batches.

-Where applicable, specified `reduction_dimensions` sets a requirement for the coordinates passed in the call method.
+Where applicable, specified `reduction_dimensions` set a requirement for the coordinates passed in the call method.

 ## Custom Statistics